Father John Hugo, page header

 FATHER HUGO'S BOOKS AVAILABLE IN MODERN VERSIONS

 A few years ago Rosemary Hugo Fielding, the niece of the late Father John Hugo, acquired the copyrights of those of his works that were not in the public domain.
 With her husband, David Fielding, she began the process of scanning original copies of all of her her uncle's books in order to produce clearer versions in a better typeface.
+Rosemary has also written an introduction to each new edition.
 Rosemary and David published the new versions through their already-existing publishing company, Castle of Grace LLC.
 To read more about the modern versions, and to order them, please follow the links given below to the Castle of Grace website.

 A SIGN OF CONTRADICTION